 Variables and Constants

 A variable is a number that changes over time or can take on other values in different situations.
 There are two types variables: (1) an independent variable (also called exogenous variable) which can take different values and can result in changes in other variables and (2) a dependent variable (also called endogenous) which can take different values only in response to changes in the independent variable; therefore, the dependent variable depends on the independent variables.
-On the other hand, a constant can be defined as a unit of measurement that does not change or vary such as fixed cost.
-When quantity increases or decreases, fixed cost remain the same.
-The constant is the y-intercept.
-It cuts the y-axis.
+On the other hand, a constant is different from a variable and can be defined as a unit of measurement that does not change or vary such as fixed cost.

 In this line graph, the rate of change of cost, b, is constant at all levels of output.
 This is what is meant by a linear function (the slope remains constant or the same whatever the level of output or production); “b” can be determined by dividing the change in TC by the change in Y. In this graph, “a” is the constant term and cuts the TC -axis.
 In this example, TC represents total cost and Y income or output.
-Therefore, “a” is the constant and it is total fixed cost.
 Notice that one of the lines in the graph is rising which states that as income rises, so too will cost rise; this is the variable cost.
 Also notice that the other line in the graph is a horizontal line which states that as income rises, this particular cost will be fixed which represents the fixed cost.
 A linear function is a straight line as in the above graph.
-In a linear function, the graph has a constant slope.
-According to this graph, as income (Y) or output rises, so too will variable and total cost which is why the total cost line which includes variable cost is rising but fixed cost will remain the same and this is why this line is horizontal.

 A scatter graph or plot is a type of graph or plot that shows the relationship between two variables such as between price and quantity supplied as in the following graph.
 We can see that this relationship is a positive, linear one in that the pattern of the plots follows a straight line in an upward direction.
 This will mean that as price increases, quantity supplied by suppliers will also increase because they will be able to earn higher profits.